SilverHolo/HiCu-Medical-Image-recognition/README.md

 # HiCu-ICD-codes

-The Original setup was however i had to make edits to my local machine
+The Original setup was a bit old and some dependencies were out of date however it could work but i made edits to my local machine to make it easier for update dependencies the old ones

-Install the following packages to run the code in this repository:
+Older dependendies in the original HICu Install the following packages to run the code in this repository:

     gensim==4.1.2
     nltk==3.5